How Much Does A Landscape Design Cost?

-- Why Get A Landscape Design Overdoing It Yourself?
+Why Get A Landscape Design Instead Of Doing It Yourself?

 Ultimately, you will pay more upfront for a professional designer to come up with a landscape plan as opposed to doing one yourself.
 By getting a professional do your landscape design, you can be assured that you won’t make any costly mistakes such as buying a lot of expensive plants and putting them in the wrong area, only for them to die and needing replacement.